Registered Agent Requirements in Connecticut: § 34-243n Explained

 No hidden fees.
 Cancel anytime.

 Connecticut law demands that every LLC, corporation, and limited partnership maintain a registered agent.
-This is not a suggestion or a best practice — it is a statutory obligation enforced by the Secretary of State.
-Here is a comprehensive breakdown of what the role entails and why professional service at $99/year represents the strongest value available.
+This is not a suggestion or a best practice; for LLCs it is a statutory obligation codified at Conn.
+Gen. Stat. § 34-243n and enforced by the Secretary of the State.
+Here is a comprehensive breakdown of the role, the statute's exact requirements, and why professional service at $99/year represents the strongest value available.

 What the Agent Receives